Public-Entity Reporting Requirements Could Create Complexity for Not-for-Profits

 Next Steps

-Use caution and your best judgement when assessing whether your NFP is a public entity.
+Use caution and your best judgment when assessing whether your NFP is a public entity.
 If it is, it’s important to comply with the standard requirements and effective dates for public entities to avoid penalties.

 We’re Here to Help